 Research output: Contribution to journal › Article › peer-review

 Colleges, School and Institutes

-- Rehabilitation Research Laboratory, Department of Business Economics, Health and Social Care, University of Applied Sciences and Arts of Southern Switzerland
+- University of Applied Sciences and Arts of Southern Switzerland

 OBJECTIVE: An association exists between repetitive movements and neck-shoulder muscle pain.
 The mechanisms underlying this association remain unclear.
 This observational study investigated the effect of upper trapezius muscle pain on the distribution of upper trapezius activity during repetitive lifting.
 It was hypothesized that nociception would change the distribution of activity resulting in activation of muscle regions which would not normally be active during the task.